gigimoose23/AudioDownloader/README.md

 It is an electron app.

-Make sure to install the modules (electron, axios)
+Make sure to install the modules (electron, axios) if you want to compile it.

 To use it just download the zip, extract it, and run the exe!